Veteran who lied about age to join up tells of ‘relief’ at learning war was over

 The war also claimed his older brother Leslie, who had been a telegraphist on HMS Penelope and died when she was sunk off the Italian coast near Naples in February 1944.

-The veteran has since been out to visit his friends’ graves with the aid of the Taxi Charity for Military Veterans, and said he hopes to return to Scotland with the charity later this year.
+The veteran, who lives on Frinton-on-Sea in Essex, has since been out to visit his friends’ graves with the aid of the Taxi Charity for Military Veterans, and said he hopes to return to Scotland with the charity later this year.

 As well as visiting sites linked to his war service, including the Cameronian barracks in Hamilton, he said he wants to see places associated with his Scottish mother.